Matt Servitto

-Matthew Joseph Servitto (born April 7, 1965) is an American actor known for his role as Special Agent Dwight Harris on The Sopranos and Trask Bodine on All My Children (1989-1990), Deputy Brock Lotus on the Cinemax series Banshee and Representative Donatelle on Brotherhood (2006-2008), and his film roles as Chipmunk in Two Family House (2000), and as Eddie in Hitch (2005).
+Matthew Joseph Servitto (born April 7, 1965) is an American actor known for his roles as Special Agent Dwight Harris on the HBO crime series The Sopranos, Trask Bodine on All My Children (1989–1990), Deputy Brock Lotus on the Cinemax action series Banshee and Representative Donatelle on the Showtime series Brotherhood (2006–2008), and his film roles as Chipmunk in Two Family House (2000), and as Eddie in Hitch (2005).

 Early life

 Servitto was born in Teaneck, New Jersey and spent his childhood in Detroit, Michigan.
 He is a graduate of The Juilliard School in New York City.

 Career

 Servitto appeared as Representative Donald Donatello on the series Brotherhood and had a guest appearance as Carrie Bradshaw's editor Gabe on Sex and the City.
 He played Lucky Luciano in the 1992 film Mad Dog Coll.
 He also voiced the character Sam in the 2002 video game Mafia: The City of Lost Heaven.

 He appeared in the 2005 film Hitch as Eddie.
 In the episode "Identity" of the series Body of Proof, he played a father who is mourning the loss of his daughter due to a car crash, and in 2011 he appeared as NYPD Head of Intelligence Deputy Commissioner Soren in "Hall of Mirrors," the thirteenth episode of the first season of the CBS show Blue Bloods.

-Since 2012 he has been a series regular on the original HBO series, which plays on Cinemax, Banshee, where he plays Deputy Brock Lotus, and on the Adult Swim television series Your Pretty Face is Going to Hell, where he plays Satan.
+In the 2010s, Servitto was a series regular on the original HBO series Banshee, where he plays Deputy Brock Lotus, and on the Adult Swim television series Your Pretty Face Is Going to Hell, where he plays Satan.
 He also played the role of Dr. Sebastian Reifler for three episodes on the TV series The Blacklist.

+During the COVID-19 pandemic, Servitto directed and starred in the horror Western film A Town Called Purgatory, which screened at film festivals in 2024.